Frequently Asked Questions

-Answer: Physiatry, or PM&R, started in ernest after World War II, when many soldiers returned from the war with serious musculoskeletal disabilities.
+Answer: Physiatry, or PM&R, started in earnest after World War II, when many soldiers returned from the war with serious musculoskeletal disabilities.
 Recognizing the benefits of physiatry, the Advisory Board of Medical Specialties approved PM&R as a specialty of medicine in 1947.

 Physiatrists specialize in using a team approach to manage severe impairments such as stroke, paraplegia and amputation and in the non-surgical management of painful conditions including those that affect the spine, joints and other aspects of the musculoskeletal system.
-The speciality of physical medicine and rehabilitation (PM&R) physicians is known as physiatry.
+The specialty of physical medicine and rehabilitation (PM&R) physicians is known as physiatry.

-As specialists, we focus on the body’s musculoskeletal system, which includes bones, muscles, ligaments, nerves and tendons.
+As specialists, we focus on the body’s musculoskeletal system, which includes bones, muscles, ligaments, nerves, and tendons.
 Physiatrists treat patients of all ages with diverse problems ranging from simple sprains to complex disorders, such as spinal cord injury.
 Our comprehensive care includes treating the entire patient, not just symptoms.

 For more information about Physical Medicine and Rehabilitation, visit the American Academy of Physical Medicine and Rehabilitation website.

 Question: What’s the difference between seeing a Physiatrist and going to a pain clinic?

 Answer: Before being treated for pain, it is vital to understand the root-cause of pain.
 Physiatrists dedicate their entire training learning to diagnose the cause of pain, and the many minimally invasive and nonsurgical treatment options available.
 Under a physiatrist’s care, the goal of treatment is for life-long relief of pain through a comprehensive and minimally-invasive treatment plan.